ukraine09/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This
 include:

-Making second tidy data set, writing second tidy data set in txt file.
+Making second tidy data set, writing second tidy data set in txt file - tidy_set2.txt.